 And it is a very complex issue.

-Let’s talk about the next book on your list which is Michael Kazin’s The Populist Persuasion: An American History (1998).
+Let’s talk about the next one on your list which is Michael Kazin’s book, The Populist Persuasion: An American History (1998).

 This book is the classic study of US populism.
 It was published well before populism got a lot of attention again.
 It really is a history of populism in America, going back to the 19th century and particularly to the so-called People’s Party.